Manik2000/curling-club-database/README.md

 All tables are created, filled with data using python scripts that are in `src` directory.
 The name of the files indicate the purpose of the script.

 Both low level and high level python connectors are used to interact with the database:
-* `tables.py` contains the definition of the tables in sql language and `database_creator.py' uses it to create the tables on the side of the server,
+* `tables.py` contains the definition of the tables in sql language and `database_creator.py` uses it to create the tables on the side of the server,
 * `pandas` `write_to_sql` method is used to fill the tables with data.

-`main.py` is the main scipt that loads the data, creates table on the side of the server and fills them with data.
+`main.py` is the main scipt that glues everything together.

 ## Requirements